FAQ - Frequently Asked Questions

 6. If POSSIBLE HAVE ROUGH DEMOS OF YOUR SONGS

-When you are practicing before coming into the studio try to record yourself playing your songs with a tape recorder.
+When you are practicing before coming into the studio try to record yourself playing your songs with your phone or something you have available.
 This is always a helpful reference.

 7. BRING EITHER YOUTUBE OR SPOTIFY LINKS WITH SOUNDS THAT YOU LIKE